Support game-shooting activities

 Glossary

-Shooting activities – Any relevant legal field sport involving the hunting of game with a firearm
+Shooting activities – any relevant legal field sport involving the hunting of game with a firearm

-Wildlife management area –Any area of land used for the provision of game-shooting activities
+Wildlife management area – any area of land used for the provision of game-shooting activities

-Gun – Participant in shooting activity
+Gun – a participant in shooting activity

 Sporting aids and equipment: